ewbrowntech/ewbrowntech/README.md

 # Hi!
 <pre>
 My name is Ethan Brown!
-I am currently working as a DevOps engineer at Blue Origin in our Lunar Permenance unit, where we are working to build a next-generation human-rated lunar lander for NASA.
+I am currently working as a DevOps engineer at Blue Origin in our Lunar Permenance unit, where we are building a next-generation human-rated lunar lander for NASA.
 I spend my work hours building and maintaining CI/CD pipelines, constructing and integrating API's, managing cloud infrastructure, and more.
 I spend my free time hours doing largely the same thing!
 I am passionate